SHTF Barter…do you need to prep for it?

 Finally, I recommend avoiding gold and silver altogether for purposes of barter.
 This statement will certainly “raise the eyebrows” of some preppers.
 Yes, I know that gold and silver will always have an intrinsic value.
 History has proven that.
 But if we have a TEOTWAWKI event, and the global economy collapses, your gold and silver will be basically worthless for at least the first several years of the event.

 With gold/silver, you cannot eat it.
 You cannot grow anything with it.
-You cannot start a fire with it or purify water with it.
-You can’t wipe your ass with it.
+You cannot start a fire with it or purify water with it, and you can’t wipe your ass with it.
 It has no worth beyond its intrinsic value.

 Ask yourself this….in a TRUE SHTF event, what out of your supplies, preps, and gear would you trade away FOR gold or silver?
 If you say not a thing, don’t you think that would be everyone else’s answer as well?
 Especially if they do not have the expertise to tell the difference between real and fake gold or silver.
 Can you really tell the difference?
 Be honest with yourself.